JP Financial Estadio

 How Estadio Carranza compares to other LaLiga Hypermotion stadiums?

-Why was the patron name removed from the stadium in Cadiz?
+Why was the patron removed from the stadium name in Cádiz?

 In 1957 floodlights were installed in the stadium.
 In 1977 Cádiz CF were promoted to the Primera División for the first time in their history.
 On 14th November 1979 the Spanish national football team played their first match in this ground, losing a friendly against Denmark 1:3 (in later years the national team occasionally returned to Cadiz).